 • Look for words such as "acknowledged before me" or "subscribed and sworn before me."
 These words also will help you determine what type of notarization is required.

 Properly verifying your signer’s identity is the duty of every Notary, and there are three general identification methods: government-issued IDs, personal knowledge and credible identifying witnesses.
-California is the only state that does not permit Notaries to use personal knowledge.
+California is the only state that does not permit Notaries to use personal knowledge to identify signers.

-Challenge — Confusion about what is acceptable ID.
-Relying on government-issued ID is by far the most common way Notaries identify their signers.
-But given the hundreds of different types of IDs, deciding what is or isn’t acceptable can be challenging.
+Challenge — Confusion about an acceptable ID.
+Given the hundreds of different types of IDs, determining what is or isn’t acceptable can be challenging.
 Some states, such as California and Florida, have specific lists of IDs that their Notaries may accept.
-Other states, such as Illinois, have specific baseline requirements for IDs.
-They can include being issued by a state or federal government agency and containing a photograph and signature of the individual.
-Any ID that has the essential elements is acceptable.
+Other states, such as Colorado and Illinois, provide specific baseline requirements for IDs.
+An ID that meets the required elements is acceptable.

 Most states either require or recommend Notaries maintain a record or journal of all notarizations.
 A good journal entry contains details of the notarization that are helpful in case it is later called into question.

 Challenge — Forgetting to complete the journal entry before the certificate.
 This often happens.
-And in fact, no state stipulates that the journal entry should be made first.
-However, it’s a good idea to complete your journal entry before concluding the notarization so you can make sure to collect all the necessary elements of the record, including your signer’s signature.
+Though not required by law, it’s a good idea to complete your journal entry first before concluding the notarization so you can make sure that you collect all the necessary elements of the record, including your signer’s signature, before the signer leaves.
 This is particularly true for Notaries in states that require a journal.
 The NNA Hotline often gets calls from Notaries who have forgotten some required element of the entry, such as a signature or document title, and the signer has already departed.

 The last step of a notarization is to complete, sign and affix your seal on the notarial certificate.
 And you are responsible for making sure it is completed correctly.

 Challenge — No certificate wording.
 Many documents do not include certificate wording.
 In this case, you must ask your signer what type of notarization is required and then attach a separate certificate form.
-Many signers do not know what type of notarization they need, so you may describe the different types.
-But you may not make the decision for them unless you are a licensed attorney.
+Many signers do not know what type of notarization they need.
+You may describe the different types of notarization and let the signer choose, but you may not make the decision for them unless you are a licensed attorney.
 If your signer is still uncertain, they should contact the issuing or receiving agency for instructions.

 Challenge — Making a mistake.
-Even a minor mistake in completing the certificate can cause a document to be rejected by the receiving agency.
-Some of the most common mistakes include: listing the wrong venue; writing your name in the space for the signer’s name; entering the wrong date; not signing your name properly; or improperly affixing your stamp.
+Even a minor mistake in completing the Notary certificate can cause a document to be rejected by the receiving agency.
+Some of the most common mistakes include listing the wrong venue, writing your name in the space for the signer’s name, entering the wrong date, not signing your name properly, or improperly affixing your stamp.

 Finally, take care to sign and affix your seal properly.
 Always sign your name exactly in the form that is required by your state’s laws.
 Usually, it is the signature that you filed with the commissioning official.
 Your seal should be close to your signature but should not overlap any wording.
 The goal is to make everything legible.
 If you are in a state that does not require you to use a seal, you may need to print your name and commission information in other spaces below your signature.
 Make sure the name you print is the name as it appears on your Notary commission.